 What Are Varicose Veins?

-Varicose veins, which appear as unsightly bulges, usually on the legs, may be a medical, as well as cosmetic, problem.
-Varicose veins affect both men and women.
-According to the The National Institutes of Health, a quarter of patients who suffer from this condition are men.
+Varicose veins are enlarged veins near the surface of the skin which may be troubling both cosmetically and medically.
+They occur most frequently in the legs but may exist elsewhere in the body.
+Varicose veins can affect both men and women.
+According to the The National Institute of Health, a quarter of patients who suffer from this condition are men.
 More women seek help for this disorder than men not only because more women suffer from them, but because in our culture women expose their legs more frequently to public view.
 Regardless of gender, however, varicose veins can be a serious problem requiring medical intervention.

 Risks Factors For Varicose Veins

-Risk factors for developing varicose veins are varied and some are gender-related.
+Risk factors for developing varicose veins may vary and some may relate to gender.
 These risk factors include:

 - Oral contraceptives